 “Recently vulnerabilities in the DNS were discovered that allow an attacker to hijack this process of looking some one up or looking a site up on the Internet using their name.
 The purpose of the attack is to take control of the session to, for example, send the user to the hijacker’s own deceptive web site for account and password collection.”

 DNSSEC (Domain Name System Security Extensions), are a way to address this threat.
 Although everyone knows that DNSSEC is critical, adoption has been slow for a number of both business and technical reasons.

-During our time at ICANN63, we had a chance to meet with our customers and spend time learning more about their new products and services.
-At NetActuate, our goal is to provide foundational services that empower our customer’s platforms, connecting their products and services with the lowest possible latency to communities around the world.
+During our time at ICANN63, we enjoyed spending time with our customers and learning more about their new products and services.
+At NetActuate, we provide foundational services that empower our customer’s platforms, connecting their products and services with the lowest possible latency to communities around the world.
 It’s amazing to be a trusted connectivity and infrastructure partner to so many different businesses, each with their own unique approach to solving their customer’s problems, and delivering world class service.